 - 1 Select a horizontally flat area (at least acrosstrack). - 2 Survey two lines in opposite directions.
-Make sure that sufficient lead-in time to the line is used allowing the roll sensor to stabilise. - 3 Place a calibration corridor orthogonally to the survey lines. - 4 Compare depth data from the two lines in the selected corridor.
-If there is a roll offset, there will be a depth difference between the two data sets, increasing with acrosstrack distance from the centre where it is zero.
+Make sure that sufficient lead-in time to the line is used allowing the roll sensor to stabilise. - 3 Select Calibration in the Tools menu.